treellama/shapefusion/branches/shapefusion-0.3/README.txt

 is devoted to editing the "Shapes" file, which stores most of the game graphics and animation data.
 It's *not* a tool for editing maps.
 In case you ever used Bungie tools for editing Marathon scenarios, it's enough to say that ShapeFusion is meant as a replacement for Anvil, or better for its Shapes editor.
-Anvil has always been a buggy, incomplete, Mac-only editor: I hope things will be better with ShapeFusion.
+Anvil has always been a buggy, incomplete, closed-source and Mac-only editor: I hope things will be better with ShapeFusion.

+As for the license, ShapeFusion is free software, released under the terms of the GNU General Public License.
+For more information see the COPYING file that comes with ShapeFusion.

 History
 -------